islajr/moodbot-api/ai/README.md

-# MoodBot Backend – AI Mental Health Support Chatbot (FastAPI + OpenAI)
+# MoodBot Backend – AI Mental Health Support Chatbot

 This is the backend service for MoodBot, a mental health chatbot powered by OpenAI.
 It handles real-time messaging, emotion detection, calming techniques, and daily mood tracking.